-Continue to observe the learner(s) and question their clinical reasoning so a clear picture of strengths and areas for development should emerge.
+• Continue to observe the learner(s) and supportively question their clinical reasoning to get a clear picture of strengths and areas for development.
 Consistent and regular observation of learners in practice is vital to the credibility of the assessment process and your feedback.